 - a.
 Describe the situation in writing.
 Include the names of all individuals involved and any pertinent dates.
 The statement must be signed and dated by the person submitting it. - b.
 Submit the statement to the Campus Director. - c.
 Within five working days, the Campus Director will determine a resolution to the situation or set a time to meet with the parties involved. - d.
 Should a meeting be necessary, the student will be given the opportunity to present evidence or witnesses to the situation, and to question the School's staff. - e.
-Within five working days of the meting the Campus Director will determine a final resolution to the problem. - f.
-Any student who feels the Campus Director's final resolution is unsatisfactory may file a complaint with the Executive Director of the State Board of Career Colleges & Schools, 30 East Broad Street, Suite 2481, Columbus, Ohio 43215.
-Phone: (614) 466-2752; Toll Free: (877) 275-4219.
+Within five working days of the meeting the Campus Director will determine a final resolution to the problem.